OlegBadunenko/didnp/README.md

 #R>   p-value =  0.99
 ```

-We don't find evidence to reject the null hypothesis that the bias stability condition
+We don't find evidence against the null hypothesis that the bias stability condition
 holds.

 ### Estimation